drshahizan/software-engineering/project/project/sec02/engineering/readme.md

 The primary objective of the Parcel Delivery System is to streamline and enhance the entire parcel delivery process.
 The system aims to achieve the following goals:

 1. Simplify Parcel Management: The system will provide a centralized platform for managing parcel operations, including creating new parcels, assigning them to delivery personnel, and tracking their progress.
+2. Improve Tracking and Visibility: The system will enable real-time tracking of parcels, allowing both administrators and customers to have full visibility into the delivery process.
+This will help reduce parcel loss, improve accountability, and provide timely updates to customers.